cbrocas/blog/_posts/2022-08-23-sharing-some-thoughts-from-conference-organizer.md

 # Being back on stage after 2 year-long pandemic

-When you have organized an event once a year for more than 10 years and suddenly, pandemic stops you and your friends during more than 2 years, **it impacts you**.
+When you have organized an event once a year for more than 10 years and suddenly, the pandemic stops you and your friends during more than 2 years, **it impacts you**.
 No more physical contact nor social interaction whereas a conference is essentially a face-to-face event.
 Even if you don't see or admit it, it hurts you as a social person!

 After that, the relaunch of the event hasn't been an easy path.
 One month before the #PTS22 event, I have even decided to resign just after the [2022 edition](https://2022.pass-the-salt.org/).
 I have shared it with [@doegox](https://twitter.com/doegox) and [@\_cryptocorn\_](https://twitter.com/_cryptocorn_).